Luz/sega-rom-reader/README.md

 ## TODO
 * Since a ROM can be less than 4MB and the reader currently reads 4MB (21 adress lines at 2 bytes), a 2MB file will be read duplicated.
 Detect duplications and remove that unnecessary data.

-* Add a button or a command to read more than just one ROM
+* Add a button to easily read more than just one ROM

-* Create a sega mega drive programmer
+* Add a description of the programming ability

+* Describe: BE/LE (endianess) and compare it to the "interleaved" *.smd files

+* Maybe add a function to swap the bytes to the *.smd format